Configuring Account Health

 Define what success means for your agency, then adjust pillar weights accordingly:

-Product-led growth → increase Product Adoption weight
+Product-led growth: increase Product Adoption weight

-Revenue-driven → increase Revenue weight
+Revenue-driven: increase Revenue Intelligence weight

-Service-heavy → increase Sentiment weight
+Service-heavy: increase Customer Sentiment weight

 Define What Adoption Really Means